benckx/elephantchess.io/README.md

 }
 ```

-It assumes folder `engines` is structured as follows.
-In this case multiple binaries and versions are available, but you
+It assumes folder `engines` is structured as follows:
-can use the library with just one.

 ```
 $ tree engines